FAU-CDI/wisski-distillery/README.md

 sudo bash /factory/provision.sh SLUG
 ```

-## Manually editing WissKi instances -- 'shell.sh'
+## Manually editing WissKI instances -- 'shell.sh'

 Sometimes it is needed to make manual adjustments to an individual instance.
 For this purpose, the `shell.sh` script exists.
-It opens an interactive shell in the context of a given WissKi instance.
+It opens an interactive shell in the context of a given WissKI instance.
 In particular it:
 - switches to the appropriate system user
 - sets up the '$PATH' environment variable to allow using 'drush' and 'composer'